How to file for disability, Filing for SSI

 Disability Lawyer Info, Disability Back Pay

 Tips to Prepare for Filing for Social Security Disability or SSI

 Filing for Social Security Disability (SSD) will ordinarily begin with contacting your local social security office and requesting an appointment for a disability application interview.

-SSA (the social security administration) does offer the option of filing online; however, there are reasons why this may not be practical: A) most disability claims will require some degree of followup with the local social security office; B) online filing does not offer the opportunity for a claimant to ask a question and receive an answer; C) while a social security disability claim can be filed online with a protected filing date, an SSI claim cannot.
+Tip 1: SSA (the social security administration) does offer the option of filing online; however, there are reasons why this may not be practical: A) most disability claims will require some degree of followup with the local social security office; B) online filing does not offer the opportunity for a claimant to ask a question and receive an answer.

 By contrast, when filing the claim through the local social security office, the interview can be set to occur in person at the office or over the phone, making it far easier for both the applicant and the social security claims representative to give and obtain the information that is needed to initiate the claim.